Welcome to Mr. Simpson’s

 Arrival and Dismissal Times

-Whenever visiting the classroom or school, you are required to stop in at the office and obtain a visitor’s pass.
+Whenever visiting the school or going on a field trip, you are required to stop in at the office and obtain a visitor’s pass.
+(You must be an “approved volunteer” in the system to receive this pass.)
 In order to maintain school safety, it is necessary for us to know who is on our campus at all times.